-The DS92LV16 combines a Serializer and a Deserializer into a single chip that sends 16 bits of parallel TTL data over a serial Bus LVDS link up to 1.28 Gbps.
-Serialization of the input data is accomplished using an onboard PLL at the Serializer which embeds two clock bits with the data.
-The Deserializer uses a separate reference clock (REFCLK) and an onboard PLL to extract the clock information from the incoming data stream and deserialize the data.
-The Deserializer monitors the incoming clock information to determine lock status and will indicate loss of lock by raising the LOCK output.
+The DS92LV18 combines a Serializer and Deserializer onto a single chip that sends 18 bits of parallel TTL data over a serial Bus LVDS link up to 1.32 Gbps.
+Serialization of the input data is accomplished using an on-board PLL at the Serializer which embeds two clock bits with the data.
+The Deserializer uses a separate reference clock (REFCLK) and an on-board PLL to extract the clock information from the incoming data stream and deserialize the data.
+The Deserializer monitors the incoming clock information to determine lock status and will indicate loss of lock by asserting the LOCK output high.